 Governance Provider (GP) - SailPoint, Okta, future CAEP Providers, etc.

-This document aims to outline what SailPoint feels are the differences for a GP verses other provider types, what a FastGov flow might entail given those differences, and pose questions for the working group.
+This document aims to outline what SailPoint feels are the differences for a GP verses other provider types, what a FastFed for Governance flow might entail given those differences, and pose questions for the working group.

 Current Standard

 The current FastFed standard clearly defines the FastFed process for automating the process of configuring SSO for a SP and an IdP.
 Some aspects of this will be discussed, but the assumption is that the reader is familiar enough with the working standard.